-1) Investment in Mutual Fund Units involves investment risks such as trading volumes, settlement risk, liquidity risk, default risk including the possible loss of principal.

-2) As the price / value / interest rate of the securities in which the Scheme invests fluctuates, the value of your investment in the Scheme may go up or down, depending on the various factors and forces affecting the capital markets.

-3) Past performance of the Sponsors/AMC/Mutual Fund does not guarantee future performance of the Scheme.

-4) The name of the Scheme does not in any manner indicates either the quality of the Scheme or its future prospects and returns.

-5) The Sponsors are not responsible or liable for any loss resulting from the operation of the Scheme beyond the initial contribution of an amount of Rs.
-1 lakh made by it towards setting up the Fund.

-6) ITI Value Fund is not a guaranteed or assured return Scheme.

-7) Although it is intended to generate capital appreciation and maximize the returns by actively investing in debt and money market instruments, investors may note that AMC/Fund Manager's investment decisions may not be always profitable.
+Standard Risk Factors:

+- 1) Investment in Mutual Fund Units involves investment risks such as trading volumes, settlement risk, liquidity risk, default risk including the possible loss of principal. - 2) As the price / value / interest rate of the securities in which the Scheme invests fluctuates, the value of your investment in the Scheme may go up or down, depending on the various factors and forces affecting the capital markets. - 3) Past performance of the Sponsors/AMC/Mutual Fund does not guarantee future performance of the Scheme. - 4) The name of the Scheme does not in any manner indicates either the quality of the Scheme or its future prospects and returns.
+There may be instances where no Income Distribution cum Capital Withdrawal could be made. - 5) The Sponsors are not responsible or liable for any loss resulting from the operation of the Scheme beyond the initial contribution of an amount of Rs.
+1 lakh made by it towards setting up the Fund. - 6) ITI Flexi Cap Fund is not a guaranteed or assured return Scheme. - 7) Investment in equity and equity related securities including future / option contracts involve high degree of risks and investors should not invests in the scheme unless they can afford to take the risk of losing their investment. - 8) Although it is intended to generate capital appreciation and maximize the returns by actively investing in equity securities of the specified sector and utilized the equity, debt and money market instruments as a defensive investment strategy.
+The price of the securities may go up or down depending on a variety of factors and hence investors may note that AMC/Fund Manager's investment decisions may not be always profitable.

-ii.
-Scheme Specific Risk Factors:
+- Scheme Specific Risk Factors: